numpy/numpy/doc/neps/missing-data.rst

 NPY_ITER_IGNORE_NAMASK
-    If an operand has an NA mask, by default the iterator will raise an exception unless USE_NAMASK is specified.
+    If an operand has an NA mask, by default the iterator will raise an exception unless NPY_ITER_USE_NAMASK is specified.
 This flag disables that check, and is intended for cases where one has first checked that all the elements in the array are not NA using the PyArray_ContainsNA function.

     If the dtype is an NA dtype, this also strips the NA-ness from the dtype, showing a dtype that does not support NA.

 ********************
 Rejected Alternative